Street FestivalsFour European streets, their actors, environments and identities.

 7-10 November 2017

-The festival presents site specific, collaborative and participatory events and artworks from four visiting artists, art students and collaborators.
-Each artwork or event has been produced in collaboration with the street actors, such as a bar, a shopping center and the City Library.
+The festival presented site specific, collaborative and participatory events and artworks from four visiting artists, art students and collaborators.
+Each artwork or event was produced in collaboration with the street actors, such as a bar, a shopping center and the City Library.

 – Artist duo AKU: Augmented reality piece on the the street